-- You are the numer 1 visual element of your presentation.
+- You are the number 1 visual element of your presentation.

 - The tone must fit with the context.
-In a symposium about a certain legal regulation, itnmay be needed a more serius and elegant tone.
-In a seminar about education and technology, it would be correct using a closer and more relaxed tone.
+In a symposium about a certain legal regulation, a more serious tone may be necessary.
+In a seminar about education and technology, it would be correct to use a friendlier and more relaxed tone.

-- If you’re going to be sat during your presentation, you must try harder not to be dreary and counterback the passivity of your corportal language with an interesting and stimulating speech.
+- If you’re going to be seated during your presentation, you must try harder not to be dreary and counteract the passivity of your body language with an interesting and stimulating speech.

 - If you’re going to be standing, your presentation will be more dynamic and therefore you have to try not to dizzy your audience.
-Keep one foot permanently on the floor and move only the other one, never turn your back to the audience and don’t read the slides.
-If you start feeling nervous and you don’t know what to do with your hands, hold a small object like a pen all along your presentation.
+Keep one foot permanently on the floor and move only the other one, never turn your back to the audience, and don’t read the slides.
+If you start feeling nervous and you don’t know what to do with your hands, hold a small object like a pen throughout your presentation.

-- Keep Calm and enjoy your presentation.
-And don’t mind saying it to your audience.
+- Keep calm and enjoy your presentation.
+And invite your audience to do the same.

 - Means matter.
-Instead of the super popular PowerPoint, there are actually several tools that will allow you to create more dynamic and attractive presentations.
+Instead of the super-popular PowerPoint, there are several tools that will allow you to create more dynamic and attractive presentations.

-- Get early.
-This way you will have time to solve any kind of last minute problem
+- Get there early.
+This way you will have time to solve any kind of last-minute problem.

-- Read and revise other presentations, studies and publications previously made about your subject.
-Don’t forget watching some tutorials on YouTube.
-Always focus on the best ones
+- Read and revise other presentations, studies, and publications previously made about your subject.
+Don’t forget to watch some tutorials on YouTube.
+Always focus on the best ones.

-- Beginning and End are determining.
-A good start catches the attention; a great end makes everything even better
+- The beginning and end are important.
+A good start catches the attention; a great finish makes everything even better.

-- Don’t forget to introduce yourself and tell something about you.
-Before you say goodbye, provide some contact data so people can reach you
+- Don’t forget to introduce yourself and tell them something about yourself.
+Before you say goodbye, provide some contact data so people can reach you.

-- Enjoy your presentation and do it Great!
+- Enjoy your presentation and you’ll do great!